alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 For the last source code line: the fully abstract destructor is implemented — and needs to be implemented — because it’s called non-virtually by the destructors of derived classes.
 Unfortunately there’s no syntax for defining it inline in the class definition.
 Bjarne Stroustrup chose the `= 0` syntax for pure virtual function because it indicated that the function has no body, which is usually true, but just not the case for pure virtual destructors.

-Instead of a separate fluid style wrapper for each API function such as `Ellipse` I chose to *pass the relevant API function as a first argument to a single general wrapper template*.
+Instead of a separate fluid style wrapper for each API drawing function, e.g. a `.draw_ellipse` function that would call GDI’s `Ellipse`, I chose to *pass the relevant API function as a first argument to a single general wrapper template*.

 Both `draw` and `simple_draw` use this idea of taking the API function as argument.
 The general `draw` function uses complex template meta-programming, [**TMP**](https://en.wikipedia.org/wiki/Template_metaprogramming), to replace each `RECT` argument with the corresponding four `int` values, as required by e.g. the `Ellipse` function.
 That makes it convenient to use but hard to understand.
 In contrast, `simple_draw` just passes arguments on directly to the API function, and is therefore simple enough that the basic fluent programming support is clear, un-obscured.
 And that's the ~only reason for the existence of `simple_draw`, namely to serve as a relatively simple code example:

 ```cpp
 template< class Api_func, class...
 Args >